alexgignilliat/Password-Generator/README.md

 ## Installation

 Clone to your local machine and open in your favorite code editor to check it out!
-Or visit the deployed version at: [Passwrod Generator on GitHub Pages](https://alexgignilliat.github.io/Password-Generator/)
+Or visit the deployed version at: [Password Generator on GitHub Pages](https://alexgignilliat.github.io/Password-Generator/)

 ## Technologies Utilized